 You can find a template for writing your own constitution below

 Register your club with the appropriate local or national authorities.
 This may involve filing paperwork for a business license or nonprofit status.
-Get in contact with Irish Squash to get affiliated and receive benefits and support deriving from it.
+Get in contact with Squash Ireland to get affiliated and receive benefits and support deriving from it.